compsocialscience/summer-institute/README.md

 ## Navigation Links

+Each year can have its own `navigation.yml` to include navigation links specific to that year (e.g., `_data/2017/navigation.yml`).
+You can also include global links for all years by updating `_data/navigation.yml`.

 You can added custom navigation links to the navbar by editing the appropriate `navigation.yml` file.
 This file should be a list of links each with a name and url.
 A simple example would be:

 ```yaml